The stochastic primitive equations with non-isothermal turbulent pressure: Introduction

 The logarithmic bounds of Theorem \ref{t:intro}\eqref{it:estimate_intro} seem rather weak.
-However, compared to the estimates in the deterministic setting (see e.g.\ \cite{CT07}), even in absence of noise, it seems not possible to obtain in \eqref{it:estimate_intro} more than a $\log\log$--decay due to three applications of Grownall's inequality.
-Moreover, it seems not clear how to improve the estimates in \eqref{it:estimate_intro} without enforcing regularity assumptions on the noise.
-We refer to the text below Theorem \ref{t:global_primitive_strong_strong} and to Remark \ref{r:comparison_primitive1} for more details.
-The bounds in Theorem \ref{t:intro}\eqref{it:estimate_intro} remind us the estimates obtained in \cite[Theorem 4.2]{GHKVZ14}, where the authors proved logarithmic moment bounds in $H^2(\Dom)$ under additional assumptions on the noise.
+However, compared to the estimates in the deterministic setting (see e.g.\ \cite{CT07}), even in the absence of noise, it does not seem possible to obtain in \eqref{it:estimate_intro} more than a $\log\log$-decay due to three applications of Grownall's inequality.
+Moreover, it is unclear how to improve the estimates in \eqref{it:estimate_intro} without enforcing regularity assumptions on the noise.
+The reader is referred to the text below Theorem \ref{t:global_primitive_strong_strong} and to Remark \ref{r:comparison_primitive1} for more details.
+The bounds in Theorem \ref{t:intro}\eqref{it:estimate_intro} remind us of the estimates obtained in \cite[Theorem 4.2]{GHKVZ14}, where the authors proved logarithmic moment bounds in $H^2(\Dom)$ under additional assumptions on the noise.
 In particular, in \cite{GHKVZ14}, it is not possible to consider gradient or transport type noises (in particular, this forces $\ktwon\equiv0$, cf.\ Subsection \ref{ss:novelty} below).
-However, it seems that there is no direct relation between the estimates of \eqref{it:estimate_intro} and the above mentioned estimate of \cite{GHKVZ14}.
-In \cite{GHKVZ14} the authors used logarithmic moment bounds to prove existence of ergodic invariant measures in $H^1(\Dom)$.
+However, it seems that there is no direct relation between the estimates of \eqref{it:estimate_intro} and the above-mentioned estimate of \cite{GHKVZ14}.
+In the latter, the authors used logarithmic moment bounds to prove the existence of ergodic invariant measures in $H^1(\Dom)$.
 The extension of such result to the system \eqref{eq:primitive_full} goes beyond the scope of this manuscript.
-Finally, let us mention that the continuous dependence on the initial data in \eqref{it:estimate_intro_1} readily implies the \emph{Feller property} for \eqref{eq:primitive_full} which is a first step in the proof of existence of invariant ergodic measures, and it is based on the energy estimates in \eqref{it:estimate_intro}.
-We refer to Remark \ref{r:Feller} for more details on the Feller property.
+Finally, let us mention that the continuous dependence on the initial data in \eqref{it:estimate_intro_1} readily implies the \emph{Feller property} for \eqref{eq:primitive_full} which is a first step in the proof of the existence of ergodic measures, and it is based on the energy estimates in \eqref{it:estimate_intro}.
+The reader is referred to Remark \ref{r:Feller} for more details on the Feller property.